korupso/OVinder/documents/break-reports.md

 I forgot to do a break today, which is also why I forgot to push the progress log until now.

 ## 03.08.2020
 I made a nice break today and had some lunch with my girlfriend and a friend of mine.

+## 04.08.2020
+Today I ate lasagna with my girlfriend and a friend of mine, but it was not at the correct break time.